-- The eye may burn, sting and/or itch. - There may be less comfort than when the lens was first placed on the eye. • There may be a feeling of something in the eye (foreign body, scratched area). - There may be the potential for some temporary impairment due to peripheral infiltrates, peripheral corneal ulcers, or corneal erosion.
-There may be the - potential for other physiological observations, such as local or generalized edema, corneal neovascularization, corneal staining, injection, tarsal abnormalities, iritis, and conjunctivitis; some of which are clinically acceptable in low amounts.
+- The eye may burn, sting and/or itch. - There may be less comfort than when the lens was first placed on the eye. - There may be a feeling of something in the eye (foreign body, scratched area). - There may be the potential for some temporary impairment due to peripheral infiltrates, peripheral corneal ulcers, or corneal erosion.
+There may be the potential for other physiological observations, such as local or generalized edema, corneal neovascularization, corneal staining, injection, tarsal abnormalities, iritis, and conjunctivitis; some of which are clinically acceptable in low amounts. - There may be excessive watering, unusual eye secretions or redness of the eye. - Poor visual acuity, blurred vision, rainbows or halos around objects, photophobia, or dry eyes may also occur if the lenses are worn continuously or for too long a time.

+The patient should be instructed to conduct a simple 3-part self-examination at least once a day.
+They should ask themselves:

+- How do the lenses feel on my eyes?

-- or for too long a time. - least once a day.
-They should ask themselves: - .
-How do my eyes look? - If the patient reports any problems, he or she should be instructed to IMMEDIATELY REMOVE THE LENS.
-If the problem or discomfort stops, the patient
+- How do my eyes look?

+- Have I noticed a change in my vision?

+If the patient reports any problems, he or she should be instructed to IMMEDIATELY REMOVE THE LENS.
+If the problem or discomfort stops, the patient should discard the lens and place a new fresh lens on the eve.